p1xel8ted/UltrawideFixes/20MinuteTillDawn/README.md

 - Grab the latest release from [here](https://github.com/p1xel8ted/UltrawideFixes/releases/tag/20MinuteTillDawn).
 Windows and MacOS/Unix versions have been made available.
 - Extract the contents of the release zip into the game directory. <br /> (e.g. **`steamapps\common\20MinuteTillDawn** for Steam on Windows).

+## Steam Deck/Linux Additional Instructions
+🚩**You do not need to do this if you are using Windows!**
+- Open up the game properties in Steam and add `WINEDLLOVERRIDES="winmm=n,b" %command%` to the launch options.

 ## Changes

 `0.1.3` - 3rd April 2024